The greatest Champions League semi-finals?

 2018/19

-Donny van de Beek decided the first game before Matthijs de Ligt and Hakim Ziyech appeared to settle the tie before half-time in Amsterdam.
+Donny van de Beek decided the first game before Matthijs de Ligt and Hakim Ziyech appeared to seal the victory before half-time in Amsterdam.
 Enter Lucas Moura, the Brazilian conjuring a miracle with a second-half hat-trick, including a 96th-minute decider.
-"Football gives us moments like this that we cannot imagine," said the match-winner.
+"Football gives us moments like this that we cannot imagine," said the match winner.
 "It's the best moment in my life."

 Manchester City 4-3 Real Madrid